crpodev/blockscout2/docker/README.md

 # BlockScout Docker Integration

+This integration is not production ready, and should be used for local BlockScout deployment only.

-For usage instructions and ENV variables, see the [docker integration documentation](https://docs.blockscout.com/for-developers/deployment/docker-compose-deployment).
+For usage instructions and ENV variables, see the [docker integration documentation](https://docs.blockscout.com/for-developers/information-and-settings/docker-integration-local-use-only).